jgoalby/jgoalby.github.io/games/template/readme.md

 # TODOs

+# Next console
+- Fix the width of the content
+- See if I can color the text depending on the method used.
+Maybe include the text in a DIV and give a class?
+- Can I make the background semi transparent
+- What happens when the number of entries grows too large?
+- What if I repeat a message?
+Should I just update the count?
+- Copy the console to the clipboard
+- Have a way to clear the console
+- Have a way to stop the console from adding more content

 # Next
 Include the settings enum in the settings plugin itself and then access simpler and remove import.
 Download TweakPane and state machine to the libs folder